synergylabs/BuildingDepot/README.md

     $ cd buildingdepot-3.#.#/
     ```

-2. Run the installer (if running installer using sudo, please consider adding -H flag)
+2. Run the installer (if running the installer using sudo, please consider adding -H flag)

     ```shell
     $ ./install.sh